cristianodeoliveira/DevOps-Course-Starter/README.md

 (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -
 ```

+You can check poetry is installed by running `poetry --version` from a terminal.

+**Please note that after installing poetry you may need to restart VSCode and any terminals you are running before poetry will be recognised.**

 ## Dependencies

 The project uses a virtual environment to isolate package dependencies.
 To create the virtual environment and install required packages, run the following from your preferred shell: